 THE WORKINGS OF RATIONAL EMOTIVE BEHAVIOR THERAPY

 Rational emotive behaviour therapy a.k.a.
-REBT is a cognitive behavioural therapy that was established by the popular psychologist call Albert Ellis.
+REBT is a cognitive behavioral therapy that was established by the popular psychologist Albert Ellis.
 The major focus of REBT is to help clients change irrational philosophies.

 What is REBT?

 Rational emotive behaviour therapy popularly known as REBT is a type of cognitive behaviour therapy and it has the dominating psychological treatment approaches from the 1950s.
-The creator Albert Ellis birth it as a philosophy for living.
 REBT holds the thought that human beliefs cause us to experience emotions like depression, anxiety and anger and not our lives events.
 According to Ellis humans mistakenly blame outward events for their sadness.
 He contended that it is the individual understanding of live events that truly lies at the heart of our emotional distress.
 Ellis came up with the ABCDE model to explain the process.